Catedral de Barcelona (Barcelona Cathedral)#8 in Best Things To Do in Barcelona

-Towering above the center of the Barri Gòtic district is Barcelona's principal cathedral, La Seu.
-Considered one of the finest examples of Gothic architecture in all of Spain, the cathedral's construction began in the late 13th century, though it wasn't completed until the mid-15th century.
-Its ornate exterior depicts the lives of saints; intricate lace-like carvings flank the entrances.
-Inside La Seu, the main attraction is its 14th-century cloister overlooking a verdant tropical garden.
+Towering above the center of the Barri Gòtic district is Barcelona's principal cathedral.
+The Gothic cathedral's construction began in the late 13th century, though it wasn't completed until the mid-15th century.
 While you're here, make sure to dedicate plenty of time to the numerous examples of artisanship that went into completing this cathedral, from its exterior details to the many gold furnishings within, including the stately altarpiece, part of the Church of Saint Severas as well as 140 statues of saints that call the cathedral home.
 While you're here make sure to mosey on over to the cloister, which features a verdant tropical garden.